 Living in NYC means that you’re constantly dealing with construction on the city streets.
 There’s always some kind of scaffold in place or a construction worker redirecting traffic that will interrupt your daily routes to work or school.

-No matter where you live in the city, you're more than likely to experience construction on the street.
 No matter where you live in the city, you’re more than likely to experience construction on the street.

 7. Stock Up on Fresh Groceries